AASL seeks volunteer co-editor for School Library Research (SLR)

 This scholarly, peer-reviewed journal of AASL is online, freely available, and published throughout the year.

-The Editor/Co-editor works with an editorial board of 9 members and serves on the AASL Publications Advisory Group in an ex-officio capacity.
+The Co-editor works with an editorial board of 11 members and serves on the AASL Publications Advisory Group in an ex-officio capacity.

-Working with the SLR Editorial Board, the Editor/Co-editor sets the scope and tone of the journal in keeping with the goal of creating a highly respected, top-ranked research journal.
-The Editor/Co-editor manages editorial activities and coordinates the refereeing process.
-The Editor/Co-editor also solicits high-quality articles and develops and maintains positive relationships with authors and potential authors.
+Working with the SLR Editorial Board and the Co-editor, the Co-editor sets the scope and tone of the journal in keeping with the goal of creating a highly respected, top-ranked research journal.
+The Co-editor manages editorial activities and coordinates the refereeing process.
+The Co-editor also solicits high-quality articles and develops and maintains positive relationships with authors and potential authors.

 Responding individuals should demonstrate the ability to meet the following minimum requirements: